Netz00/Sport-Timer/README.md

 ### Try Out the App options:

-- download build (apk) and install it directly
+- download release (apk) and install it directly
 - build code and install apk located at: *.\build\outputs\apk\debug*